DevExpress-Examples/devextreme-cascading-selectboxes/Readme.md

 ![Implement standalone and in-Form cascading SelectBoxes](devextreme-cascading-selectboxes.png)

-To implement this, get a [value](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#value) from the first editor and [filter](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Methods/#filter) the [dataSource](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#dataSource) by this **value** in the second editor so it shows relevant items.
+To implement this, get the [value](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#value) from the first editor and [filter](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Methods/#filter) the [dataSource](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#dataSource) by this **value** in the second editor.

 ## Files to Look At